exercism/v3/languages/common-lisp/concepts/functions/about.md

 In Common Lisp, global, named functions are defined with `defun`.

-This form takes as its first argument a list of parameters for the function being defined.
+This form takes as its first argument a list of parameters for the function being defined (the list of parameters is also called a 'lambda list').
 After that it can, optionally, take a string for use as documentation to that function.
 Finally there are zero or more expressions which make up the body of the function.

 Calling a function is done by using the name of the function as the first element of an expression, followed by any parameters to that